yousafe007/blockchain-developer-bootcamp-final-project/README.md

 ## Deploying to a public network (Some of the steps have already been done and can be checked in the corresponding files)
+We will now deploy the contract on Ropsten, but you can decide which network to deploy it to.
 Install the following packages:
 ```
 npm install @truffle/hdwallet-provider